Objectives of the service

-Planning outdoor activities is a complex undertaking and requires a broad set of skills, especially when users want to explore and discover new places where they have not been before.
-Accurate and reliable information ranging from detailed route descriptions to topographic maps and weather forecasts are critical for undertaking safe and enjoyable trips.
-However, these information are often difficult to find and many users have difficulties locating relevant content and combining and interpreting it correctly to fit with their skills and level of fitness.
-Although there are many tools in the market, there is no one-stop-shop that provides everything for outdoor enthusiasts in one place.
-The set of value-added weather services aims to fill this gap by providing a fully integrated tour planning solution for users based on the existing Outdooractive platform.
-It will include weather based recommendation and warning features, high resolution micro-local weather forecast information, snow coverage, outdoor routing and navigation guidance by combining maps, elevation profiles and route descriptions in novel ways.
-The services can be accessed on the web and through mobile applications for iOS and Android and will support the user during planning and on tour.
+Planning outdoor activities is a complex undertaking and requires a broad set of skills, especially when users want to explore and discover new places that they have not visited before.
+Accurate and reliable route descriptions, topographic maps and weather forecasts are critical information for undertaking safe and enjoyable trips.
+However, it is often burdensome for users to find and combine relevant content and some users have difficulties interpreting information correctly with regard to their level of experience and fitness.
+Although there are many tools in the market, there is no one-stop-shop solution that provides all relevant information for outdoor enthusiasts in one place.
+The integration of the developed value-added weather services into the existing Outdooractive platform closes this service gap.
+The fully integrated solution combines maps, elevation profiles and route descriptions with high resolution micro-local weather forecasts, snow coverage maps, weather-based recommendations and warnings, outdoor routing features and navigation guidance support in novel ways.
+Step by step, the new services will be made accessible for users on the Outdooractive platform through web interfaces and native mobile applications for iOS and Android to provide advanced decision support for planning and undertaking outdoor activities.

 Users and their needs

-- Making spatial-temporal decisions on appropriate routes and suitable times.
+- Making spatio-temporal decisions on appropriate routes and suitable times

-The core challenges for the development and the operation of the proposed services will be to provide great usability and high quality information that meet users’ expectations on accuracy, reliability and relevance.
+The core challenges for the development and the operation of the MVP (Minimum Viable Product) was to provide a great user experience and high quality information that could meet users’ expectations with regard to accuracy, reliability and relevance.

 Service/ system concept

-All information required to enable users to better understand the weather conditions along a route and the expected trend over a day or multiple days are visualised in a spatial-temporal context, using maps and elevation profiles of the selected routes.
-The powerful recommendation and decision support features will enable users to easily identify outdoor activities with suitable weather conditions in certain geographic regions and time frames and guide users on tour when unexpected weather changes occur along their route.
+All information that is required for enabling users to better understand the weather conditions along a route as they are expected to develop over the span of a day or multiple days are visualised in a spatio-temporal context, using maps and elevation profiles of the selected routes.
+The powerful recommendation and decision support features enable users to easily identify outdoor activities with suitable weather conditions in certain geographic regions and time frames and guide users on tour when unexpected weather changes occur along their route.

 Space Added Value

-Personalised and context-based decision support services for outdoor activities require knowledge about users’ current position along the route and the weather situation in their vicinity.
-Consequently, Global Navigation Satellite System (GNSS) capabilities (GPS, A-GPS, GLONASS, Beidou and Galileo) incorporated in a broad range of end user devices with Android or iOS operating systems are critical success factors for identifying where a user is located, especially considering the higher accuracy and reliability of satellite based positioning compared to mobile network based methods, which may not be accessible at all in remote rural or mountainous areas.
+Personalised and context-aware decision support services for outdoor activities require knowledge about the current position of users along the route and the weather situation in their vicinity.
+Global Navigation Satellite System (GNSS) capabilities (GPS, A-GPS, GLONASS, Beidou and Galileo) incorporated in end user devices are critical success factors for identifying users’ location.
+Especially in remote rural or mountainous areas, satellite based positioning technologies provide more reliable and accurate location information than mobile network based methods.